Counter-Strike Major Championships: History

 Counter-Strike: Global Offensive is a multiplayer first-person shooter video game developed by Hidden Path Entertainment and Valve.
 It is the fourth game in the Counter-Strike series.
 The first game in the series, Counter-Strike 1.6, was officially released in 2000 and competitive play began soon after.
 The first significant international tournament was the 2001 Cyberathlete Professional League (CPL) Winter Championship, considered the first "Major".
 The CPL Summer and Winter Championships, along with the World Cyber Games, Electronic Sports World Cup and Intel Extreme Masters World Championships, were considered Majors by the community, although Valve did not sponsor or give any official designation to the tournaments.

 Swedish teams, most notably SK Gaming, dominated early Majors but the Polish roster known as the Golden Five were the most successful lineup.
 Many teams from other parts of the world would win Majors, including Team 3D from the United States at CPL Winter 2002 and WCG 2004, NoA from Norway at CPL Winter 2004, mibr from Brazil at ESWC 2006, and WeMade FOX from South Korea at WEM 2010.

 On September 16, 2013, a year after the release of Global Offensive, Valve announced a community-funded prize pool for the first official CS:GO Major.
 The money was partially community-funded through the game's Arms Deal update, which allowed players to buy in-game skins.
 Valve announced the tournament would take place in Sweden and would be hosted by DreamHack.
 The tournament took place in late November and was won by the Swedish team Fnatic who upset Ninjas in Pyjamas in the finals.
 After Dreamhack 2013, Valve announced they would partner with tournament organizers to host three Majors per year.
 These Majors are the most prestigious events in the competitive CS:GO scene, and the professional players' legacies are often judged by their performances at these tournaments.

 The early Majors were dominated by Swedish teams, as Fnatic and NiP combined to win the four of the first six Majors.
 NiP would play in five of the first six grand finals.
 When Fnatic won Cologne 2015, they became the first team to win back to back Majors, and the first to win a third Major in total.
-Only the Danish team Astralis has since matched that total.
+This feat has only been matched by Astralis and Team Vitality, although Vitality did not maintain the same roster core throughout their Major wins.